-I have access to people who are trained and skilled in identifying abuse and exploitation
+I am supported by people who are trained and skilled in identifying abuse and exploitation

-Training required by people with a learning disability is more powerful if shared jointly with the staff supporting them, and even more so if it is jointly delivered by people with learning disabilities.
+Providers have an important role in encouraging and supporting people with a learning disability to understand their rights, in term of the Human Rights Act and how people should operate within the framework of the Mental Capacity Act.
+Training delivered to people with a learning disability is more powerful if shared jointly with the staff supporting them, and even more so if it is delivered by people with learning disabilities (see ARC's project 'My Life Your Job').

-Frontline officers should be trained to recognise and act on signs of abuse.
+Anyone who supports people with a learning disability should be trained to recognise, and act on, signs of abuse.
 People are very unlikely to disclose mate crime even when they do realise it is happening to them.
-It is up to everyone in the community to watch for it and to take action, or support the person to do so.
+It is up to their peers, family, friends, neighbours, carers and the community to watch for it and to take action, or support the person to do so.